🔖 7 min read

 Location: Saga

 Step into a world of digital art and natural beauty at teamLab: A Forest Where Gods Live – GC in Takeo Onsen, Kyūshū.
-This unique exhibition invites visitors to explore Mifuneyama Rakuen Park, where ancient trees, hidden caves, and winding paths meet a stunning array of digital art, including colorful projections and illuminations.
+This unique exhibition invites visitors to explore Mifuneyama Rakuen Park, where ancient trees, hidden caves and winding paths meet a stunning array of digital art, including colourful projections and illuminations.

 The exhibit runs during the evening hours, creating a magical atmosphere that perfectly complements the park’s natural charm.
 The opening times vary based on the season, so be sure to check the schedule before your visit.